 - BEST OVERALL: Con-Tact Brand Cover Self-Adhesive Vinyl Shelf Liner

-- BEST BANG FOR THE BUCK: Duck Brand 1063853 Peel N’ Stick Laminate Shelf Liner
+- BEST BUDGET: Duck Brand 1063853 Peel N’ Stick Shelf Liner

 - BEST FOR DRAWERS: Gorilla Grip Original Drawer and Shelf Liner

 - BEST FOR UNDER THE SINK: Drymate USMC2429 Under The Sink Mat

 Material matters when it comes to the best shelf liners.
 The standard adhesive-backed vinyl shelf liners everyone’s familiar with still exist and they work for many applications.
 But, they’re not the best option for wire shelves because they do not provide a sturdy support.
 Selecting the correct material for each situation protects your furniture as well as the goods that you stash inside.

 Instead of adhesive, foam liners have a grippy texture that won’t leave sticky residue on shelves when removed.
 Foam liners are a good choice for drawers or shelves containing delicate items that need extra protection because the textured surface holds items in place.
 These liners are either trimmable with scissors or come equipped with perforated sections that can be torn apart to fit the dimensions of drawers and shelves.